 Life in the city can be rich and challenging at the same time: busy agendas, rhythms shift, and schedules don’t always align.

-Many couples don’t lack care or commitment: they lack space.
-Often carrying the added layer of language, cultural, or lifestyle differences, trying to find a common ground in communication styles, values, or ways of expressing closeness.
+Many couples care about their relationship but lack space.
+Often carrying the added layer of language, cultural or lifestyle differences, it can be challenging to find a common ground in communication styles, values or ways of expressing closeness.

-A space to step out of “doing”, into presence.
-To meet again, not by examining, explaining or fixing, but by learning how to be with what is already here.
+A space to step out of “doing”, into presence, to meet again by learning how to be with what is already here.

 The Art of Encounter emerges from a belief that togetherness can be practiced,